AEA Graduate Education Diversity Internship Program (GEDI)

 • How would you describe your ideal work environment?

-• A 2-3 page vitae including a list of professional organizations with which you are affiliated.
+• A two-to-three-page vitae including a list of professional organizations with which you are affiliated.

 Questions?